vespa-engine/blog/_posts/2022-06-07-vespa-hybrid-billion-scale-vector-search.md

  &lt;/nodes&gt;
 </pre>

-The Vespa Cloud hourly cost for this deployment, supporting 1B vectors comfortably, is $ 8.38 per hour, or
+The Vespa Cloud hourly cost for this `perf` environment deployment, supporting 1B vectors comfortably, is $ 8.38 per hour, or
 $6,038 per month.

 <img src="/assets/2022-06-07-vespa-spann-billion-scale-vector-search/clusters.png"/>
 <em>Screenshot from Vespa Cloud console with app's clusters and allocated resources.</em>

-As can be seen from the figure above, the deployment is slightly over-provisioned and could support larger vector volumes comfortably.
-Vespa Cloud also allows a wide range of resource combinations (more memory, more cpu, more disk),  and number of nodes.
+As can be seen from the cluster resource scaling summary, the deployment is slightly over-provisioned and could support larger vector volumes comfortably.
+Vespa Cloud also allows a wide range of resource combinations (memory, cpu,disk) and number of nodes per Vespa cluster.

 ### Vespa stateless function components
 Custom stateless Vespa functions implement the serving and processing logic.
 The components are deployed inside the Vespa cluster, where communication is secured, and data transfer is using optimized binary protocols.
-The gist of the custom [searcher](https://docs.vespa.ai/en/searcher-development.html) implementing the search logic:
+The gist of the custom [searcher](https://docs.vespa.ai/en/searcher-development.html) implementing the search logic is given below:

 <pre>
 @Override